Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 Don’t wait through a weekend of ear pain.
 Book your appointment or walk in today — we’re here to help you feel better fast.

-our Oakland and San Leandro locations are open 7 days a week.
+our San Leandro locations are open 7 days a week.

 Related Posts